PrathamSV/MHSHackathon/plan.md

   - Spare Parts: Refresh deck

   - Asset: increase in all initial effects by +10.
 Doesn't work with Camera.
-If used with Spare Parts, allows you to play refreshed card.
+If used with Spare Parts, allows you to play with refreshed cards.
 With Fix, protects from all traps

   - Spikes: -10 speed, -15, and -20 on subsequent turns
   - Hammer: -20 health